Site Help

 This section highlights current events, news, and research in health and wellness.
 It will direct you to a featured article via a link at the bottom of the section.

-This section features questions and answers provided by a licensed psychologist.
-The profiled question, submitted by members of our teen advisory board, appears on the homepage.
-To read Dr. Jan’s response, simply click the link “Read Dr. Jan’s Answer.”
+This section features questions and answers submitted by teen users and answered by a licensed psychologist.
+The question appears on the homepage.
+To read Dr. Jan’s response, simply click the link “Read Dr. Jan’s answer.”
 From here, you can click to an article related to the topic or read past question and answers.
+To pose your own question, click the link to “Ask a question” from the homepage or any Q&A page.

-This section features an authentic, first-person account from a teen who shares their experience dealing with a health and wellness–related issue.
+This section features an authentic, first-person account from a teen who shares a personal experience dealing with a health or wellness–related issue.
 These stories have been accepted for submission via Rosen Publishing’s Personal Story Project.
-Personal Stories are part of the permanent article content of the site.
-Personal Stories can be linked to via the table of contents in the articles in which they appear.
+Personal stories are part of the permanent article content of the site.
+They can be linked to via the homepage or the table of contents in the articles in which they appear.

 Cast Your Vote/Test Your Knowledge